hiroshi-teramoto/reproduce_rrm/README.md

 Group( [ (2,3)(4,5), (2,4)(3,5), (2,5)(3,4), () ] )
 GAP computation done.
 ```
-This error message indicates that the output of GRRM contains a reaction path violating Pechukas theorem and its extention.
-For example, the above output indicates that the reaction paths emanating from TS8 and TS16 violating Pechukas theorem.
-If this error occurred, there is no guarantee that the output results are correct.
-If this happens, you should investigate carefully about your GRRM outputs.
+If this occurs, the results are not guaranteed to be correct – you should carefully examine your GRRM output in such cases.

 ## Important Parameters
 * tolerance - Distance tolerance to consider sites as symmetrically equivalent in rrm_reconstruction_v18.py